LeamHall/bookbot/README.md

 Tools to collate files into a book.
  - Puts sections into one text document.
- - [TODO] Produces reading grade level report.
+ - Produces reading grade level report.
  - [TODO] Uses LaTeX for formatting.
- - [TODO] Produces word frequency counts.
+ - Produces word frequency counts.

 You can find documentation for this module with perldoc.